Nnadozieomeonu/adidas-technical-code-challange/README.md

 **Email Notification Service**

-In the notification service i use mailtrap.io, you can your mailtrap.io configuration to test this service
+In the notification service I use mailtrap.io, you can your mailtrap.io configuration to test this service

 ![alt adidas](https://github.com/Nnadozieomeonu/lacecart/blob/master/Screen%20Shot%202021-04-19%20at%207.27.02%20PM.png?raw=true)